ApacheSub/bsc_recoverfunds_extension/README.md

 1. Open index.js in your favorite text editor
 2. Edit the targetAddr variable with the address your funds are in e.g. the address you need private key for
-3. Add your ledger recovery phrase (the 24 words) to it's place by editing the mnemonic variable
+3. Add your ledger recovery phrase (the 24 words) to its place by editing the mnemonic variable
 4. Optionally also add the passphrase incase you used a "25th" word on your ledger.
+5. Save the file
+6.
 If you have networking enabled, simply install required dependencies:
 ```
 npm install
 ```